overbyte/photoshop-jpeg-creatorscript/README.md

 * Select the area in the Photoshop file that the jpeg will be created from

-* You should run the action
+* You should run the script - it may be easiest to set an action to do this

 * Add the path to the directory you wish to save the files in